 What evidence must be in the vehicle to show that the child is travelling in accordance with the law?

-Child restraint buckle cover: medical certificate Seatbelt buckle cover: exemption (see above)
+Child restraint buckle cover: medical certificate.
+Refer to MACA's templates.
+Seatbelt buckle cover: exemption (see above)

 Who can provide the parent/guardian with the evidence that the child is travelling in accordance with the relevant road rules?